All speakers and events are based on permitting schedules and subject to change and/or cancellation without notice.

 Steven Spielberg hired Garris as story editor on the Amazing Stories series for NBC, where he wrote or co-wrote 10 of the 44 episodes.
 Since then, he has written or co-authored several feature films (*Batteries Not Included, The Fly II, Hocus Pocus, Critters 2, Riding the Bullet) and teleplays (Amazing Stories, Quicksilver Highway, Virtual Obsession, The Others, Desperation, Nightmares & Dreamscapes, Masters of Horror), as well as directing and producing in many media: cable (Psycho IV: The Beginning, Tales of the Crypt, Masters of Horror), features (Critters 2, Sleepwalkers, Riding the Bullet), television films (Quicksilver Highways, Virtual Obsessions, Desperation), series pilots (The Others, Lost in Oz), and network miniseries (The Stand, The Shining, Steve Martini’s The Judge).

 He created and Executive Produced the Masters of Horror series, an anthology series of one-hour horror films written and directed by the most famous names in the fear-film genre: John Carpenter, Tobe Hooper, George Romero, John Landis, Dario Argento, and several others.
-He also created the NBC spin-off, FEAR ITSELF.
+He also created the NBC spin-off, Fear Itself.

 A Life in the Cinema, his first book, is a collection of short stories and a screenplay based on one of the included stories, achieved widespread critical acclaim, and his short fiction has been published in numerous books and magazines.
 His second book, Development Hill, is his first novel.
-Two novellas, Snow Shadows and Tyler’s First Act are being published in 2012.
+Two novellas, Snow Shadows and Tyler’s First Act were published in 2012.
 Mick is also Creator and on-camera host for FEARnet’s interview series, Post Mortem with Mick Garris.

 Mick is the Executive Producer on the upcoming adaptation of Laura Hillenbrand’s novel Unbroken, to be directed by Angelina Jolie and written by Joel & Ethan Coen and Richard LaGravenese.